ghaerr/fm/README.md

-# File manager for UNIX and ELKS
+# Tiny file manager for UNIX and ELKS

 This project is forked from `noice` (https://git.2f30.org/noice/), a small file browser.
+Thanks to lostd and sin at `2f30.org` for a well-written program with which to start from.

 The goal of this project is to produce a very small file manager/browser that can run identically on UNIX ANSI terminals, as well as the ELKS 16-bit